jmclean-coder/MovieShelfFE/README.md

 ![Delete](README_assets/delete_mvs.gif)

-The backend of the application leverages Ruby on Rails API functionality to receive and send AJAX requests in a JSON formate.
+The backend of the application leverages Ruby on Rails API functionality to receive and send AJAX requests in a JSON format.
 The interactive frontend is build on ReactJS, HTML, and CSS.

 ### Team:
 * Colton Kaiser